 Determined to utilize her degrees in a way that made her community better, upon graduation Ms. Macias began working with the Sisters of St. Joseph as an Assistant Justice Coordinator for the Social Justice Office where she provided educational services on a variety of social justice topics to the Sisters within the Los Angeles Province for 5 years.
 Additionally, she managed an emergency monetary assistance fund and co-chaired the Southern California Partners for Global Justice group.
 Her career has given her the community outreach skills that she uses on the City Council, as well as a profound understanding of local government and the importance of transparency in policymaking and governance.
 Currently she works as a Home Care Provider and is a member of SEIU 2015.

-During her time in office, Mayor Karina Macias has accomplished a number of goals.
+During her time in office, Council Member Karina Macias accomplished a number of goals.
 Most notably, she has set a precedent of having transparent and open conversations with the community on city issues and has initiated the Youth Commission to help teach students the importance of civic engagement.
 She is focused on attracting future investment and sees great opportunity for Huntington Park’s economic development to make it more competitive both locally and globally.
 She currently also serves as Huntington Park’s representative on Eco Rapid Transit Board, 710 Project Committee and Gateway Metro Service Council.

-When she is not working or serving on Council, Mayor Macias enjoys hiking, being with family, going to the movies, and enjoying Huntington Park’s parks.
+When she is not working or serving on Council, Council Member Macias enjoys hiking, being with family, going to the movies, and enjoying Huntington Park’s parks.
 An avid lover of coffee, she can often be found frequenting Huntington Park’s local coffee shops such as Starbucks, Tierra Mia, or Cruzita’s Deli and Café.